 This guide addresses the obtaining of work permit in Cyprus for non-EU Nationals.
-It is split in two sections.
-The first, addresses work permits in Cyprus for companies owned by non-EU citizens and the second, addresses work permits for any type of company.
+It is split into two sections.
+The first, addresses work permits in Cyprus for companies owned by non-EU citizens and the second, addresses work permits for any company.

 Work permits for companies owned by non-EU citizens

-All companies of foreign interests need to fulfil certain requirements in order to obtain the approval of the Civil Registry and Migration Department and be able to employ Non-Eu citizens.
-A recommendation for the employment of aliens is done by the Ministry of Labour and Social Insurance after it and is satisfied that there is no availability of adequately qualified Cypriots.
+All companies of foreign interests need to fulfil certain requirements to obtain the approval of the Civil Registry and Migration Department and be able to employ Non-Eu citizens.
+A recommendation for the employment of aliens is made by the Ministry of Labour and Social Insurance after it.
+It is satisfied that there is no availability of adequately qualified Cypriots.

 The following requirements apply:

 - The shareholders’ majority of the company are foreigners, not Cypriots.

-- The amount of €170,860 should be presented in the case that the 50% or less of the company’s share capital is held by foreigners.
+- The amount of €170,860 should be presented in the case that foreigners hold 50% or less of the company’s share capital.

-- Applications of companies which provide only services and invest capitals at least the amount of €170.860 are being examined considering the fact that their line of business might not require a higher investment of capital.
+- Applications of companies which provide only services and invest capitals at least the amount of €170.860 are being examined because their line of business might not require a higher investment of capital.

-- New companies should present banking and other documents in order to prove direct foreign capital investment which amounts at least to €170.860 and that the share capital is legally established in Cyprus.
+- New companies should present banking and other documents to prove direct foreign capital investment which amounts at least to €170.860 and that the share capital is legally established in Cyprus.

-- All interested companies should operate in independent offices in Cyprus which are situated in proper spaces and not as part of a private residency or office (unless the rent is jointly).
+- All interested companies should operate in independent offices in Cyprus which are situated in proper spaces and not as part of a private residency or office (unless the rent is joint).
 If the line of business allows the employment of individuals at home, these cases are examined individually.

 Companies of foreign interests may employ nationals from third countries to the following positions: